-The young striker made a lightning-quick start to life on Merseyside, netting in both the Community Shield against Crystal Palace and Liverpool's Premier League opener against Bournemouth, but he seemed to struggle after being sent off against Southampton in the EFL Cup back in September.
+The young centre-forward made a lightning-quick start to life on Merseyside, netting in both the Community Shield against Crystal Palace and Liverpool's Premier League opener against Bournemouth, but he seemed to be negatively impacted by the red card he received against Southampton in the EFL Cup back in September.

 Read on as Football Ground Guide covers all you need to know about the Hugo Ekitike chant, including the lyrics, tune and origin of yet another catchy one from Liverpool.